energee/covid19-us-api/readme.md

 Transforms data from https://github.com/nytimes/covid-19-data into json.
-Available at https://energ.ee/covid19-us/api/states.json.
+Available at https://energ.ee/covid19-us-api/api/states.json.

-The json contains the number of Coronavirus confirmed cases and deaths for every state January 21st:
+The json contains the number of Coronavirus confirmed cases and deaths for every state starting on January 21st:

 ```
 "Washington": {